 For you: Giving away samples is the perfect way for you to test out new products with your clients.
 For example, before ordering a new shampoo in bulk to sell, you just order a few to sample out.
 If clients enjoy the new product, then you move forward with stocking your shelves with it.
 This will help you be smarter with the money you spend on inventory.

 13).
 Create and Distribute Punch Cards to Clients

 It can be difficult attracting new clients to your salon, but that's only half the battle.
 The other half is making them stay and come back.
 A great way to do so is by creating a punch card loyalty program.

 Step 1: The way this works is that one visit = one punch.
 So, first, you want to decide how many punches will equal a reward.
 Try to make it a ‘clean’ number such as multiples of 5.

-Step 2: Once you’ve chosen the number of punches/visits it takes, it’s time to choose what you will reward your clients’ loyalty with.
-For example it can be something like — $20 off next visit, half off next visit, or maybe even next visit free.
-Remember — the more compelling your loyalty reward is, the higher chance you’ll have of keeping clients coming back.
+Step 2: Once you’ve chosen the number of punches/visits it takes, it’s time to choose what you will reward your loyal clients with.
+For example, it can be something like along the lines of $20 off next visit or 50% off next visit - just make sure you’re creating rewards that are equally beneficial not only to the client, but to your business as well.

 14).
 Start a Referral Program

 Start accessing your clients’ network of friends by implementing a referral program.
 Referral programs are great for encouraging new business.
 In fact, the New York Times reported in a recent survey that business owners reported about 65% of their new clients were generated through referral programs.